Counselling in London

 Harley Therapy™ is a leading group of hand-selected, accredited, and highly experienced counsellors in London who work from Harley Street, Canary Wharf, and the City.
 Our therapists work with you expertly and confidentially on any issue you might be struggling with.
 Learn more about the level of care we offer from our client testimonials.

 What is Counselling?

-The main forms of counselling include:
+The main forms of Counselling include:

-Generally there are two types of therapists who can offer counselling services:
+In the UK, there are two types of therapists who can offer counselling services:

 What does Counselling look like in practice?

 At the first meeting your counsellor may explain factors like the length of the session (50 minutes), the reasons for the need to commit to weekly sessions (it provides you and the therapist with a contained space in which to work consistently) and the cancellation policy.
 It's important to be on time for your counselling sessions, because they will still end at the agreed on time even if you are late.

 During a session you are likely to be encouraged to explore the problems you are facing and express your resulting emotions and thoughts.
 It is not like idle small talk, nor is it like being interviewed with questions.
 Your counsellor places his or her full attention on you, asks relevant things about what you share, makes sure that they have understood what you said, and allows silences for you to reflect.